-Demonstrates how to send data from the clipboard to a remote system, sending each line one at a time and waiting for prior lines to be echoed back by the remote system before moving on with sending subsequent lines.
+Demonstrates how to send data from the clipboard (or read in from a file) to a remote system, sending each line one at a time and waiting for prior lines to be echoed back by the remote system before moving on with sending subsequent lines.

 Python - Importing custom modules which reference the crt object

 Examples showing techniques for importing your custom-written python modules which need to reference the crt scripting object.

 Demonstrates how to "reveal" non-printing characters that are present in the clipboard (CR, LF, etc. as examples of non-printing characters).

 Run Commands On Multiple Hosts And Log Results